Ir para o conteúdo principal

 8. Data centricity

 Customer service agents should analyze data and gather actionable insights that help them enhance their performance and prioritize intelligent CX.
-To improve work habits and customer knowledge, these data insights should relate directly to agent and customer behaviors.
+These data insights should relate directly to agent and customer behaviors to improve work habits and customer knowledge.
+With an advanced CX tool, agents can use AI to effortlessly crawl customer data and gather relevant insights and takeaways.

 For example, agents can use data to: